Rajdeep7/unistuff/TUM/IN2356 - Autonomous Driving/01 - Introduction.md

 - The "desired outcome" part on slide 6, lecture 1 will be a guideline for the exam
 - Convoy track (convoy truck) might be a good topic for the exam
 - Throughout the lectures, the lecturer will go through old exam questions, explain why these questions were asked etc. -> more hints about the exam!
+- The exam will probably be on a saturday